-(+) (-) (+/-) (0) requirements where deemed necessary through design along the associated routes and acknowledge that C2, C3 the objective to deliver the public bus network and associated traffic management and infrastructural S2, S4 changes has priority over other objectives including land use zoning objectives along identified routes, where L1 they are in accordance with the proper planning and sustainable development of the area.
-3. Facilitate the delivery of the Bus Connects Programme serving the City and the MASP area by securing and PHH1, PHH2, All other maintaining any required route reservations.
-PHH3 SEOs C2, C3 M1, M2 4.
-Develop the Tuam Road Bus Multi-modal Corridor from Claregalway to Moneenageisha Cross via Joyces Road PHH1, PHH2 All other in conjunction with Galway County Council and reserve lands accordingly.
-M1, M2 L1 SEOs A.II I 5.
+(+) (-) (+/-) (0) requirements where deemed necessary through design along the associated routes and acknowledge that the objective to deliver the public bus network and associated traffic management and infrastructural changes has priority over other objectives including land use zoning objectives along identified routes, where they are in accordance with the proper planning and sustainable development of the area.
+C2, C3 S2, S4 L1 3.
+Facilitate the delivery of the Bus Connects Programme serving the City and the MASP area by securing and maintaining any required route reservations.
+PHH1, PHH2, PHH3 C2, C3 M1, M2 All other SEOs 4.
+Develop the Tuam Road Bus Multi-modal Corridor from Claregalway to Moneenageisha Cross via Joyces Road in conjunction with Galway County Council and reserve lands accordingly.
+PHH1, PHH2 M1, M2 L1 All other SEOs 5.
 Provide for bus transport and infrastructure along the Western Distributor Road.
-PHH1, PHH2, All other PHH3 C2, C3 SEOs M1, M2 6.
-Identify appropriate locations in the city to accommodate tour bus parking facilities and drop off/pick up PHH1 All other points in accordance with the Tour Bus Parking Study.
-S2 SEOs M1, M2 CH1 L1 7.
-Reserve lands parallel with the rail line from the city centre to the eastern city boundary for future PHH1, PHH2, All other sustainable transport requirements and to provide for possible commuter rail stops.
-PHH3 SEOs C2, C3 M1, M2 8.
-Provide measures to allow for the repair/replacement of Wolfe Tone Bridge in the interests of safety and PHH1, PHH2, All other accommodate pedestrian improvements where feasible.
-PHH3 SEOs C2, C3 M1, M2 1 9.
-Identify through a review of the Galway Transport Strategy the need for bus transport in areas of Galway City PHH1, PHH2, All other currently not serviced by bus transport to include rural Bushypark, Circular Road, Upper Ballymoneen Road PHH3 SEOs and Menlo and other locations as appropriate.
-C2, C3 M1, M2 Sustainable Mobility - Walk and Cycle 1911, 1912 10.
-Implement traffic management and infrastructural changes to facilitate the development of a cycle network PHH1, PHH2, All other including for a core, secondary and feeder network in accordance with the Galway Transport Strategy (GTS) PHH3 1 SEOs and support any additional land requirements where deemed necessary through design along the associated M1, M2 routes and acknowledge that the objective to deliver the cycle network and associated traffic management S2,
+PHH1, PHH2, PHH3 C2, C3 M1, M2 All other SEOs 6.
+Identify appropriate locations in the city to accommodate tour bus parking facilities and drop off/pick up points in accordance with the Tour Bus Parking Study.
+PHH1 S2 M1, M2 CH1 L1 All other SEOs 7.
+Reserve lands parallel with the rail line from the city centre to the eastern city boundary for future sustainable transport requirements and to provide for possible commuter rail stops.
+PHH1, PHH2, PHH3 C2, C3 M1, M2 All other SEOs 8.
+Provide measures to allow for the repair/replacement of Wolfe Tone Bridge in the interests of safety and accommodate pedestrian improvements where feasible.
+PHH1, PHH2, PHH3 C2, C3 M1, M2 All other SEOs 9.
+Identify through a review of the Galway Transport Strategy the need for bus transport in areas of Galway City currently not serviced by bus transport to include rural Bushypark, Circular Road, Upper Ballymoneen Road and Menlo and other locations as appropriate.
+PHH1, PHH2, PHH3 C2, C3 M1, M2 All other SEOs ustainable I Mobility - Walk and Cycle 10.
+Implement traffic management and infrastructural changes to facilitate the development of a cycle network including for a core, secondary and feeder network in accordance with the Galway Transport Strategy (GTS) and support any additional land requirements where deemed necessary through design along the associated routes and acknowledge that the objective to deliver the cycle network and associated traffic management PHH1, PHH2, PHH3 M1, M2 S2, All other SEOs